chrisosaurus/dodo/README.md

 Purpose
 -------
-dodo was born from the need to efficiently edit very large files (16GB plain sql dumps), I was unable to so using my normal toolset (ed, sed or vim) and I realised that writing a tool specifically for this use case would be very simple.
+dodo was born from the need to efficiently edit very large files (16GB plain sql dumps), I was unable to do so using my normal toolset (ed, sed or vim) and I realised that writing a tool specifically for this use case would be very simple.